3kraft/axiom-web/vertx-swagger/readme.md

 The returned router is a normal vertx router, so it can be used to bind additional controllers to paths.

+_Note:_ The API base path is taken from the swagger definition file!
+The bindings should contain only the relative paths to the base path.

 # License

 Copyright 20015 Zalando SE